senko/rfx/README.txt

 Bugfixes, feature additions (as long as they're in the spirit of RFX philosophy) and other comments are welcome!
-You can contact me either through github, mail me at senko@senko.net or message @senkorasic on Twitter.
+You can contact me either through github or message @senkorasic on Twitter.